genebarker/fa_password/README.txt

     - Check `Password security:`
     - Check `Configure password security`

-7. Tune extension setting to your liking:
+7. Tune extension settings to your liking:

     - Go to Setup -> Password Security Setup
     - Adjust settings to your liking